-Dr. Karen Bentley has undertaken specialist training in Minor Surgery and joint injections
+Dr. Karen Bentley has undertaken specific training in Minor Surgery and joint injections

-Dr. Will Howard has undertaken specialist training in joint injections
+Dr. Will Howard has undertaken specific training in joint injections

-Dr. Paul Campbell has undertaken specialist training in joint injections
+Dr. Paul Campbell has undertaken specific training in joint injections

-Dr. Bridget Cracknell and Dr. Dominique O’Carroll-Bailey have undertaken specialist training in IUD implants.
+Dr. Bridget Cracknell and Dr. Dominique O’Carroll-Bailey have undertaken specific training in IUD implants.